 A permit is good for five years.

-A permit holder must notify the ISSUING Sheriff’s Office within thirty (30) days of moving.
-A Change of Address form is available on our website.
+A permit holder must notify the ISSUING Sheriff’s Office within thirty (30) days of moving with the Change of Address form.

 You may submit a Change of Address form a few ways: